melloddy/SparseChem/docs/memprofile.md

 # Memory Profile

 There is also an option to profile the memory usage on GPU while training sparsechem.
+This branch requires the installation of the python modules: `torchinfo` and `pytorch_memlab`.

 # How to use Memory Profile option